 Anti-inflammatory, antipyretic, and analgesic activity: The anti-inflammatory properties of Aegle marmelos leaf extracts were examined in sequence.
 Thepainkillerits antipyretic qualities were assessed as well.
-The majority of Extracts from the Aegle marmelos plant produced a substantial reduction of the paw edema caused by carrageenan pellets andgranuloma in cotton in Additionally, demonstrated the excerpts significant analgesic effect by lowering the early and the last stages of mouse paw licking.
+The majority of Extracts from the Aegle marmelos plant produced a substantial reduction of edema the paw caused by carrageenan pellets andgranuloma in in cotton rats.
+Additionally, the excerpts demonstrated а significant analgesic effect by lowering the early and the last stages of mouse paw licking.
 An important Rat's hyperpyrexia was also reduced as a result of the majority of the extracts.
 This research was started in opposition to the antipyretic, antinociceptive, and inflammatory properties of the Aegle marmelos leaves.[48]